omersha/omersha.github.io/_posts/2015-12-01-random-bitstreams.md

 ---
 layout: post
 title: "Random Bitstreams"
-preview: A case study - controlling the entropy of pseudo-random bits in Python when performance matters.
+preview: Controlling the entropy of pseudo-random bits in Python when performance matters.
 ---

 I was asked to write a simple utility in Python, meant to be used for testing